TDAkory/RustLearn/Basics/LanguageFeatures/14_concurrency.md

 }
 ```

-The receiver has two useful methods: recv and try_recv.
-We’re using recv, short for receive, which will block the main thread’s execution and wait until a value is sent down the channel.
-Once a value is sent, recv will return it in a Result<T, E>.
-When the transmitter closes, recv will return an error to signal that no more values will be coming.
+The receiver has two useful methods: `recv` and `try_recv`.
+We’re using `recv`, short for receive, which will block the main thread’s execution and wait until a value is sent down the channel.
+Once a value is sent, `recv` will return it in a `Result<T, E>`.
+When the transmitter closes, `recv` will return an error to signal that no more values will be coming.

-The try_recv method doesn’t block, but will instead return a Result<T, E> immediately: an Ok value holding a message if one is available and an Err value if there aren’t any messages this time.
-Using try_recv is useful if this thread has other work to do while waiting for messages: we could write a loop that calls try_recv every so often, handles a message if one is available, and otherwise does other work for a little while until checking again.
+The `try_recv` method doesn’t block, but will instead return a `Result<T, E>` immediately: an Ok value holding a message if one is available and an Err value if there aren’t any messages this time.
+Using `try_recv` is useful if this thread has other work to do while waiting for messages: we could write a loop that calls `try_recv` every so often, handles a message if one is available, and otherwise does other work for a little while until checking again.

 ### Ownership Transference